 - Quid Pro Quo Disclosures.
 A quid pro quo contribution is a payment made to a charity by a donor partly as a contribution and partly for goods or services (e.g., food, beverages, a round of golf) provided to the donor in exchange for the donation.
 If the donor will receive goods or services in exchange for a donation, the Fundraising Group is required to make certain disclosures (a quid pro quo disclosure) upon solicitation.
-The value of the goods and services received by the donor is not tax-deductible and the Fundraising Group must provide to the donor a good faith estimate of the fair market value of the benefit(s) received by the donor.
+The value of the goods and services received by the donor is not tax-deductible and the Fundraising Group must provide to the donor.
 The Foundation will assist the Fundraising Group in determining the fair market value, but reserves the right to determine such value.
 The Quid Pro Quo Disclosure can be accomplished through language on the Event ticket.
-The Foundation will assist the Fundraising Group in determining the appropriate language for the Event; however the Fundraising Group is responsible for ensuring that the required quid pro quo disclosures are made. - For example, if the Fundraising Group is sponsoring a dinner, the donor can deduct the excess of the ticket price above the fair market value of the meal.
+The Foundation will assist the Fundraising Group is responsible for ensuring that the required quid pro quo disclosures are made. - For example, if the Fundraising Group is sponsoring a dinner, the donor can deduct the excess of the ticket price above the fair market value of the meal.
 The Fundraising Group should include on the Event ticket the following: - Fund Name, a component fund of Foundation For The Carolinas, is raising money for .
 The ticket price of \$100 includes a dinner, valued at \$30, which results in a tax-deductible gift of \$70. - Even if the goods or services provided to the donor are donated to the Fundraising Group (for instance, a local restaurant donates the food for the dinner), a fair market value must be assessed and deducted from the contribution. - If the donor refuses any goods or services, the donor may receive a tax deduction for the full amount, provided that the donor states in advance and in writing that he or she is refusing all benefits. - Non-deductible contributions.
 The following items are generally not tax-deductible and should be clearly marked as such: - Purchase of raffle tickets.
 The donor is purchasing a chance of winning a good or service valued above the price of their raffle ticket.
 Due to restrictions imposed on charitable organizations under North Carolina law, funds at the Foundation, including Fiscal Sponsorship Funds, are prohibited from engaging in raffles and other games of chance. - Purchase of rummage or yard sale items. - Purchase of auction items.
-Generally, the purchase of an auction item is not tax-deductible.
+Generally, the purchase of an auction item is not taxdeductible.
 However, if the donor pays for an auction item an amount in excess of the fair market value of such item, the payment is considered a quid pro quo contribution and the amount of the excess may be deducted.
 For such excess to be tax deductible, the fair market value of auction items must be calculated prior to the auction and provided to potential purchasers and the Foundation.